-The Greater Plutonio development plays a major role in BP’s portfolio.
-Development drilling began in 2005 and the project came on-stream in the 1 October, 2007.
-BP and SSI are the developments shareholders.
+The Greater Plutonio development plays a major role in bp’s portfolio.
+Development drilling began in 2005 and the project came on-stream in 1 October, 2007. bp and SSI are the developments shareholders.
 Production is based on a spread-moored FPSO 1.75 million barrel capacity vessel, a subsea production system with intelligent well technology, and water and gas injection wells.
-Manifolds, flowlines and risers connect the wells to the FPSO for export to trading tankers via a remote offloading system.
+Manifolds, flow-lines and risers connect the wells to the FPSO for export to trading tankers via a remote offloading system.
 Gas is able to be exported to the Angola LNG scheme or re-injected into the reservoirs.
 The major contractors were KBR, responsible for EPCM, Hyundai Heavy Industries in Ulsan, South Korea, which built the FPSO hull and topsides, Stolt/Technip in Paris, who supplied the umbilicals, risers and flowlines (URF), and FMC Kongsberg in Norway, which has supplied the subsea production system (SPS).

 Partners: BP 50%; Sonangol Sinopec International (SSI) 50%.

 Water depth: 1,200-1,600 metres

 Fields: The Greater Plutonio development, some 160 kilometres offshore, consists of five fields: Cobalto, Plutonio, Paladio, Cromio and Galio.
 Platina is the next development of the block.

 In 2016, the FPSO celebrated its 500 millionth barrel of oil since production began in 2007 - marking a production milestone from wells through the FPSO’s processing plant and onwards for export to refineries across the world.